Exposing Metrics to Prometheus

 curl -k -u prometheus:<password> https://<agent>:8443/api/v2/openmetrics

-Expected output is one metric per line, <name> <value>:
+Expected output is one metric per line, <name> <value>.
+On a Windows host:

 system_mem_commited.avail 12592123904